resist-js/resist/packages/@resist.js/server/docs/en-US/CONTRIBUTING.md

 ### What happens next?

-The core @resistjs/server team will be monitoring for pull requests.
+The `@@resistjs/server/core` @resistjs/server team will be monitoring for pull requests.
 Do help us by making your pull request easy to review by following the guidelines above.

 ## Style guide

-[Eslint](https://eslint.org) will catch most styling issues that may exist in your code.
-You can check the status of your code styling by simply running `pnpm run check`.
+Our [Checks](https://github.com/resist-js/resistblob/master/docs/en-US/GITHUB_CHECKS.md) will catch most styling issues that may exist in your code.
+You can check the status of your code styling by simply running `pnpm check`.

 ### Coding style